 If you can perform the mentioned tasks with ease – you’re all set to become a professional proof-reader.

-4. How To Become An Online Proofreader?
+How To Become an Online Proofreader from Home?

-Caitlin Pyle (former freelance proofreader) over at ProofreadAnywhere is one of the most talented proofreaders out there… and she has compiled all of her knowledge into a comprehensive course.
+Caitlin Pyle (former freelance proofreader), over at Proofread Anywhere, is one of the most talented proofreaders out there… and she has compiled all of her knowledge into a comprehensive course.
 And, fortunately, you can gain access to her workshop for FREE.

 With her FREE 76-min Workshop, you’ll be able to decide if proofreading is the right option for you, and learn about the steps needed to accomplish your dreams and start living the life YOU deserve.
 Here’s what you can expect: